How to Stop Shoes From Rubbing Achilles

 What Should You Not Do to Stop Shoes From Rubbing Achilles?

-If you’ve been researching how to stop your shoes from hurting you, you might come across some unique methods of breaking them in or stretching them out.
+If you’ve been researching how to stop your shoes from rubbing on your Achilles heels, you might come across some unique methods of breaking them in or stretching them out.
 Some techniques can make the situation worse.

 Don’t use alcohol on your shoes.
 It will dry out the leather, making it stiffer.
 Alcohol can also discolor your shoes.